stevekramercellist/cellist/centretheater.md

 # The Centre Theater
 ## Director of Music

-Ladies and Gentlemen, you are cordially invited to visit the [Centre Theater's website](https://thecentretheater.com).
+Ladies and Gentlemen: you are cordially invited to visit the [Centre Theater's website](https://thecentretheater.com).